alexolinux/vagrant-lab/README.md

 - **synced_folder**: *Change to your desired source/destination folders or comment if you don't want to use it (optional)*.
   * *If you want to use mountpoint with `sync_folder` make sure the directory exists on your host/workstation.*

+> **Note1:** BASEIP variable works with the VM Count Index +1.
+It means if you configure `BASEIP='192.168.0.10'` the first VM will have the IP address `192.168.0.11'` assigned.

-> **Note: If you want to use `provisioner.sh` script, you need to specify your Hostname and IP Address of your workstation:
+> **Note2:** If you want to use `provisioner.sh` script, you need to specify your Hostname and IP Address of your workstation:
 ```shell
 HOSTIP='<YourIpHere>'
 HOSTALIAS='<YourHostnameHere>'